franklinharvey/marp-cli/README.md

 ### Local installation

-We recommend to install Marp CLI into your Node project.
+We recommend installing Marp CLI into your Node project.
 You may control the CLI (and engine) version exactly.

 ```bash
 npm install --save-dev @marp-team/marp-cli